PrestaShop/example-modules/demodoctrine/README.md

 Demo View Order Hooks
 =====================

-This module was created in order to demonstrate how to use Doctrine entities in PrestaShop 1.7.6.0.
+This module demonstrates how to use Doctrine entities in PrestaShop 1.7.7.

 Please note this module is an example only, not a mandatory structure.